ScottA38/portfolio/content/my-story/_index.md

 ---
-title: "The Scott. a.
-Dev Story"
+title: "The Scott.
+A. Dev Story"
 ---

 In early 2024, with multiple years of Software Engineering experience under my belt at some fantastic companies I left my job and my childhood home in a [1992 Talbot Express AutoQuest](https://classiccars.fandom.com/wiki/Talbot_Express) to pursue busking, nature and the open road.
 I made some great memories, saw some breathtaking places and learnt a lot about [#vanlife](https://trailandsummit.com/what-is-vanlife/) really is.

 ![Scott A. Dev's 1992 Talbot Express Camper van](/images/my-story/Bert_front.jpeg)

+## A new perspective

 Some time away from work gave me some great insights, mainly I realised that I have many skills to be grateful for alongside Web Development, such as: [Art](https://www.behance.net/scottrobertanderson), [Music](https://soundcloud.com/jerryrigg), Photo Editing and Digital Marketing.
 So I set to work creating this website, to showcase the full arsenal of my skills and seek out unique opportunities that speak to me.